Help Getting to the Grocery Store

 Various locations throughout New Mexico will be offering early hours for seniors.
 It will vary by store but many, including Albuquerque’s Candelaria location and Santa Fe market will open early on Sundays to serve seniors.
 You are asked to call your local store for details.

 (Carlsbad) – Stores will be opening early every day from 8:00 a.m. to 9:00 a.m. for seniors.

 Smith’s Food & Drug Stores throughout New Mexico will be allowing senior citizens special hours to shop.
-Starting on Wednesday, March 18, Smith’s will be dedicating its first hour from 7 a.m. to 8 a.m. on Mondays, Wednesdays, and Fridays to shoppers 60 years of age or older until further notice as they are the most vulnerable to coronavirus.
+Starting on May 3, Smith’s will be dedicating its opening hours from 6 a.m. to 8 a.m. on Mondays, Wednesdays, and Fridays to shoppers 60 years of age or older until further notice as they are the most vulnerable to coronavirus.

 Target announced Tuesday that stores across the country will take measures to ensure elderly customers and those with underlying health conditions have access to stocked shelves amid a wave of panic-buying caused by the coronavirus.